United States Military Academy: Modern era

-During the Gulf War, alumnus General Schwarzkopf was the commander of Allied Forces, and the American senior generals in Iraq, Generals Petraeus, Odierno and Austin, and Afghanistan, retired General Stanley McChrystal and General David Rodriguez, are also alumni.
+During the Gulf War, alumnus General Schwarzkopf was the commander of Allied Forces.
+The American senior generals in Iraq, Generals Petraeus, Odierno and Austin, and Afghanistan, retired General Stanley McChrystal and General David Rodriguez, are also alumni.
 Following the September 11 attacks, applications for admission to the academy increased dramatically, security on campus was increased, and the curriculum was revamped to include coursework on terrorism and military drills in civilian environments.
 One graduate was killed during the 9/11 terrorist attacks and ninety graduates have died during operations in Afghanistan, Iraq, and the ongoing Global War on Terror.
 The Class of 2005 has been referred to as The Class of 9/11 as the attacks occurred during their first year at the academy, and they graduated 911 students.
 In 2008 gender-neutral lyrics were incorporated into West Point's "Alma Mater" and "The Corps" – replacing lines like "The men of the Corps" with "The ranks of the Corps."
 In December 2009, President Barack Obama delivered a major speech in Eisenhower Hall Theater outlining his policy for deploying 30,000 additional troops to Afghanistan as well as setting a timetable for withdrawal.
 President Obama also provided the commencement address in 2014.

 After the Don't Ask, Don't Tell policy was lifted 20 September 2011, the academy began admitting and retaining openly gay cadets.
 By March 2012, cadets were forming a gay-straight alliance group called Spectrum.
 By March 2015, Spectrum had two faculty and 40 cadet members, a mixture of gay, straight, bi, and undecided.
 According to a Vanity Fair essay, the LGBT cadets were well accepted.
 After the ban on transgender service members was lifted in 2016, the Class of 2017 saw the first openly transgender graduate.
 However, she was denied a commission and was honorably discharged.

 Brig.
 Gen. Diana Holland became West Point's first woman Commandant of Cadets in January 2016.

 In 2020, the campus confronted its first major pandemic in a century, with the COVID-19 pandemic causing limitations on classes, and the relocation of the traditional Army-Navy football game to ensure social distancing.
 For the first time in many years, the 121st iteration of the game was held at West Point rather than the traditional Lincoln Financial Field in Philadelphia.
 Ultimately, West Point beat Navy 15–0.